Ireland Pet Passport & Import Regulations

 Tapeworm Treatment - Dogs Only

-Before your dog can enter Ireland, it must be treated against certain tapeworms one to five days prior to entering the country unless your pet is entering directly from the UK, Finland, Malta or Norway.
+Before your dog can enter Ireland, it must be treated against certain tapeworms one to five days prior to entering the country unless your pet is entering directly from Northern Ireland, Finland, Malta or Norway.

 Here is where the rules differ and depend on whether or not your pet's transport is accompanied OR it involves a purchase, sale or transfer of ownership.

-The owner or a legal representative of the owner is traveling with or within 5 days of the pet AND the transport does not involve purchase, sale or transfer of ownership.
-If this is correct, then your pet will travel under non-commercial regulations as follows:
+The owner is traveling with or within 5 days of the pet* AND the transport does not involve purchase, sale or transfer of ownership.
+If this is correct, then your pet will travel under non-commercial regulations. *Note that a representative of the owner can accompany the pet under non-commercial regulations; however, the owner must still travel within 5 days before or after the pet travels.
+Proof of the owner's travel must be available.

 Non-commercial transport to Ireland from a country outside of the EU: